Created: 23 Oct 2023

 Prototyping

-Assess conversion rates for key activities or objectives in your MVP.
-For example, if your MVP has a sign-up process, track the conversion rate of website visitors to registered users.
+Determine the conversion rate of certain activities or goals in your MVP.
+For instance, if the MVP requires users to sign up, calculate the rate of conversion of users from website visitors to registered users.

 Proving early momentum and user engagement